bpervan/bpervan.github.io/_pages/students.md

 - GPU programming
 - Custom heterogeneous systems programming.
 This usually implies systems with accelerators for specific applications.

+### Research topics
+- You can plug in to some of the research I'm doing right now.
+Check out my [research](/research) subpage.
+- Right now, I'm aiming into extending support for advanced memory managemet schemes in [RISE](https://rise-lang.org/)
+- There is also a new project proposal under way with a partner at the University of Ljubljana.
+Briefly, the project will hopefully aim to extend support for approximate computing accelerators in [RISE](https://rise-lang.org/).
+Rumours say that such accelerators will be integrated in [HERO](https://pulp-platform.org/hero.html) platform.
+- Let's try something with the [OpenPiton](https://parallel.princeton.edu/openpiton/)
+- Or maybe with any of the [PULP](https://pulp-platform.org/) systems :)

 ### Social and political processes modeling and simulation
 - Election simulation
 - Political rating modeling